18:30 - Doors open, registration

 21:00 - Event ends, doors close

-Gábor Márton is a passionate software developer at Prezi.com, and he loves modern C++.
-He is doing his PhD studies at Eötvös Loránd University (ELTE) and the topic is of course C++.
-His main interest is compile-time reflection.
-Besides that, he is spending some of his time with coroutines and fibers, and with searching the possibilities of writing unit tests without changing the units intrusively.
+Gábor Márton is a passionate software developer, and he loves modern C++.
+He is doing his PhD studies at Eötvös Loránd University (ELTE) and the topic is of course around C++.
+His interests include compiler internals, metaprogramming, and compile-time reflection.
+He loves nature, especially the mountains, so he does mountaineering, mountain biking and skiing in his spare time.